I may earn from qualified Amazon & Affiliate purchases at no cost to you.

-It usually appears as loose, saggy skin or tiny, crisscrossed lines that originate beneath the lower eyelid, and may even extend towards the outer eye and reach the sides of your cheeks.
+Crepey skin under the eyes is characterized by loose, saggy skin and fine lines that resemble crepe paper.
+This condition typically manifests beneath the lower eyelid and may extend towards the outer eye and cheeks.

-My under eye area started showing signs of aging when I was in my late 20s.
-I knew I had to do something now before it got worse.
+Note: My under eye area started showing signs of aging when I was in my late 20s!
+I knew I had to do something before it got worse.

 I'll tell you what I've done to reduce crepey eye skin in the article below:

-I'm living proof that you can improve the firmness and texture of your skin.
+I'm living proof that you can at-home treatments can improve the firmness and texture of your skin.
 Especially, in sensitive areas like the under eye area.

-In the before and after eye picture below, I had more crepey, loose under eye skin in my 40s than I do now in my 60s!!
+In the before and after eye picture below, I had more crepey under eye skin in my 40s than I do now in my 60s!

 What is the best home remedy for crepey under eye skin?
 An eye circle massage.
 This is one of the cheapest home remedies for crepey eyelids and eye wrinkles because it's free!